W.S.H. Elte

 W.S.H.
 Elte Elte was a maths and physics teacher at the Jewish Lyceum in Amsterdam.
 He was also the school's headmaster.

-W.S.H.
-Elte[1] was a maths and physics teacher at the Jewish Lyceum in Amsterdam.
-He was also the school's headmaster.[2]
-Elte married Rassa Riwlin in 1928 in Jerusalem.
+Willem Salomon Hijman (“Puck”) Elte was born in Den Helder.
+In the fall of 1917, he came to Zaandam to teach physics and chemistry at the HBS and from 1918 also at the Gemeentelijk Lyceum.[1]
+He married Rassa Riwlin in 1928 in Jerusalem.
 She died in 1931 in Amsterdam.
-Elte went on to marry Esther van Zon in 1935.[3]
+Elte went on to marry Esther van Zon in 1935.[2]
 In 1941 David Cohen recommended him as headmaster of the new Jewish Lyceum in Amsterdam.
-He got the appointment.[4]
-As headmaster, Elte demanded discipline and civility, but he cautioned the teachers against giving the pupils too much homework, because of the unusual circumstances in which they found themselves.[5]
+He got the appointment.[3]
+As headmaster, Elte demanded discipline and civility, but he cautioned the teachers against giving the pupils too much homework, because of the unusual circumstances in which they found themselves.[4]

 Headmaster Elte asked the alderman of education to give the pupils permission to come into the school building several days a week during the summer holidays so they could meet up to play chess, volleyball and table tennis.
 They were after all not permitted to leave the city or play sports outside.
 The alderman did not object to the initiative.[5]